-I had no idea what a monster I would create when I gave a small jar of starter, and a crepe recipe, to Jay's mom's sweetie, Gunars.
-For the past year, he has been gracing us with the most heavenly crepes and waffles each morning when we visit.
+I had no idea what a monster I would create when I gave a small jar of starter, and a recipe for sourdough crèpes, to Jay's mom's sweetie, Gunars.
+He adapted the crèpe recipe into that of waffle batter, and for the past year, he has been gracing us with the most heavenly crepes and waffles each morning when we visit.
+(Update 2/4/14 - four years later, he is still at it.)

-These waffles are by far the best I've ever had - light and crispy on the outside, chewy and gooey on the inside, the perfect vehicle for berry preserves and barely sweetened whipped cream on a leisurely morning soaking up the sun.
+These waffles are by far the best I've ever had - light and crispy on the outside, chewy and gooey on the inside, and slightly sour – the perfect vehicle for berry preserves and barely sweetened whipped cream on a leisurely morning soaking up the sun.

 Start the crepes the night before.
 Mix the starter with more flour and water, and let it sit overnight.
 The next day, stir in some sugar, salt, eggs, oil and flaxseeds.
 Let the batter rest for 15 minutes while you fire up your waffle iron.
 Get to it, serving the waffles as they cook.